Home work. Those two words seem mismatched.

 - Discombobulated from trying to categorize what is most important

 Homework also assumes that all children have stay-at-home moms who are “on call” to help – which is not exactly true in this day and age!

 Since our smart but scattered children aren't naturally supplied with minds that can keep track of due dates and directions, here are some pointers to ease their challenge.
 But remember – the most important thing you can do to help your child, by far, is to notice what she or he does well, and encourage it.

 Here are 5 homework strategies to get you started:

-Allow your children to help you establish their homework routine.
+- Allow children to help establish their homework routine.